rtidatascience/exercises/exercise01/README.md

 6. Develop a model that predicts whether individuals, based on the census variables provided, make over $50,000/year.
 Use `over_50k` as the target variable.
 7. Generate a chart that you feel conveys 1 or more important relationships in the data.
 8. Describe your methodology and results in 1/2 page of writing.
+    * Include the chart(s) generated in Step 7 as part of your write-up.
+If neccesary, explain how the chart(s) informs your approach.

+_Additional Context:_

+* Assume the audience for your write-up is a non-technical stakeholder.
+* Assume the audience for your code is a colleague who may need to read or modify it in the future.

 Voila!